Blog

 • Advanced screen readers for visually impaired students

-• Voice recognition for students with writing difficulties
+• Speech recognition for students with writing difficulties

-• Automatic subtitles and real-time translation for deaf students or different languages
+• Automatic subtitles and real-time translation for deaf and linguistically impaired students

 • Adaptive interfaces that adjust to different motor needs